How to Fix a Sticky Sliding Glass Door

 If the door jumps off the track, the rollers may be too high.
 Turn the screws counterclockwise to lower the door slightly.

-Aim for the door to ride smoothly on its rollers, with a tiny clearance between the bottom of the door and the track.
+Aim for the door to ride smoothly on its rollers, with a tiny clearance, maybe an eighth of an inch, between the bottom of the door and the track.

 Step 5: If Adjusting Doesn’t Help, Replace the Rollers